mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 * L2 reg did not seem too helpful: EXP 17: W2_reg and dropout everywhere. nice learning curve but really bad performance, almost no turning on T1, less turning on T2
 * added visualization of activations (done with every run, automatically)
 * EXP20 to see what's the best combination: t1 all data, 7EP, 32B, L2 and Dropout everywhere.
 Bad, almost no turning. activation maps dark, tested on T1
-* EXP21 planned: t2 data, same as above - more activation, turning: more. tries to find lane center, but overshoots it right away.
+* EXP21 planned: t2 data, same as above - more activation, turning: more. tries to find lane center, but overshoots it right away. tested on T2.
+T1: almost no turning at all, and if: too late.
-* EXP22 planned: back to the roots, L2 taken out, Dropout drastically reduced, all data (try until t2 is feasible)
+* EXP22 planned: back to the roots, L2 taken out, Dropout drastically reduced, all data (try until t2 is feasible) - trouble on the first turn, but quite good turning on rest of the track, sharp turns are still too difficult.
+T1: finds center quickly, minor oscillation.
+First turn taken tightly.
+Bridge: perfect.
+Missing side marking on right: fail. but hey, it avoids tires :)
-* EXP planned: same for t1 data (t1 should then be feasible)
+* EXP23 planned: same for t1 data (t1 should then be feasible)

 ## Writeup